debisic/Book-Reviews-Statistical-Machine-Learning/README.md

 This book review analysis is an end to end machine learning pipeline project handled as a team of 3 persons, the owner of this repository and the other two in the credits session.
 The python notebook used for data exploration can be found in the `project_report` folder.
-The models were trained:
+These following models were used in this work:
 - DecisionTreeClassifier
 - XGBClassifier
 - RandomForestClassifier